 After you bought all the food for the trek, booked campsites (more on this below) and have all the gear, you can either go for a walk by the ocean or visit the nearby Milodon Caves (reachable either by car, taxi or bike).

 Day 3 – 7: W trek in Torres del Paine (or day hikes)

 This is probably the most popular trek in South America, and reasonably so, as you’ll see yourself.
 During only 5 days, you will trek through several valleys in one of the most beautiful places on Earth.

 If you don’t want to trek, you can rent a car, explore the park and go day hiking.
 But let me tell you – you will be missing out.
 I’m confident everybody can finish the trek (as long as you live a somewhat active lifestyle).

-The trail on W trek covers 80km through the national park with slight elevation.
+The famous W trek in Torres del Paine covers 80 km through the national park with slight elevation.
 The trail is so well-trodden that you don’t need a map or a guide.
 It is not a remote backcountry, there are refugios (huts) along the way where you can stay and not worry about carrying any camping gear.

 The more fit you are and able to carry your gear, the more affordable this trek will be for you.

 Michal and I carried all our gear and cooked food and were able to spend only 144 USD per person for the whole trek, transport, campsites, and food included.
 We’ve taken advantage of 2 paid campsites and 2 free campsites.
 For comparison, the guided trek costs around 1,500 USD.

 The usual (and our) W trek itinerary looks like this:

 Bus transport to Torres del Paine National Park (around 2 hours), then another 30 minutes to Lake Pehoe shore and a boat will take you across the lake where the W trek starts.